AdryannMillos/To-do-list/README.md

 #node
 #express
 #ejs
+#mongodb
+#mongoose

 Objective:
 The main goal is to create a templete and a layout for a to do list.
-This to do list has two different templetes, one that gives the actual day and the other that can be accessed with the rout /work with the header of work list.
+The user can create their own list by writing "/something" at the end of the url.
-The templete should be able to add new items and to scratch the items.
+The templete should be able to add new items and to delete the items, as well as to have a title equal to the name used in "/something".